nigelflower/nigelflower.github.io/_pages/research.md

 ## Conference Posters

-* Flower, N. and & Pylkkänen L. (2025) Serial and Parallel Combinatorics: An MEG investigation into lexical and compositional processing during parallel presentation.
+* Flower, N. and & Pylkkänen L. (2025) Cortical representation of quantification: The role of the left anterior temporal lobe.
 Poster presented at the 38th Annual Meeting of Human Sentence Processing (HSP).

 * Flower, N. and & Pylkkänen L. (2024) All at once: Semantic Effects of Quantification during Parallel Presentation in MEG.
 Poster presented at the 10th Annual Meeting of MACSIM (Mid-Atlantic Colloquium of Studies in Meaning).